pydicom/pynetdicom/docs/tutorials/create_scp.rst

 | (0002,0012) | *Implementation Class UID*           | UI |
 +-------------+--------------------------------------+----+

-A dataset stored without the header, prefix and file meta information is non-conformant to the DICOM Standard.
+While a dataset can be stored without the header, prefix and file meta information, to do so is non-conformant to the DICOM Standard.
 It also becomes more difficult to correctly determine the encoding of the dataset, which is important when trying to read or transfer it.
 Fortunately, *pynetdicom* and *pydicom* make it very easy to store datasets correctly.
 Change your handler code to:

 .. code-block:: python